DankBSD/build/HACKING.md

 and if they don't match what's built, lots of stuff would get rebuilt everytime because the built packages depend on wrong things. (e.g. on an older version of `gettext-runtime`.)
 So you have to keep them up to date.
-Fortunately, all of llvm's dependencies are only for lldb and stuff, not clang, so we can just force delete them :) and the only package you have to keep up to date is llvm.
+Fortunately, nearly all of llvm's dependencies are only for lldb and stuff, not clang, so we can just force delete them :) and the only package you have to keep up to date is LLVM.
+And `libedit`.

 ### Updating headers in poudriere